This article will outline the 2020/21 end of year procedure and provide you with a summary of the changes which are being introduced for 2021/22.

 Do I need a week 53?

-A week 53 takes place when your payslip date falls on Saturday 4th or Sunday 5th April 2020.
+A week 53 takes place when your payslip date falls on Monday 5th April 2021.
 This applies to weekly, fortnightly and four weekly paid employees.
-If your payslip date (the date in which your employees receive their pay) does not fall on either of these days then no week 53 is required.
-Upon completing week 52 you can migrate your data to 2020/21 and proceed to pay week 1.
+If your payslip date (the date in which your employees receive their pay) does not fall on this day then no week 53 is required.
+Upon completing week 52 you can migrate your data to 2021/22 and proceed to pay week 1.

 The NI calculation for week 53 will be accomplished exactly the same as every other pay period.
 The only change will be for tax calculations were the software will automatically alter the employees tax to a week 1/month 1 tax basis.